'Selfie' body image warning issued

 To look at the impact on body image, researchers at the University of Strathclyde, Ohio University and University of Iowa surveyed 881 female college students in the US.

-The women answered questions about their Facebook use, eating and exercise regimes, and body image.'Unrealistic images'
+The women answered questions about their Facebook use, eating and exercise regimes, and body image.

 The research, presented at a conference in Seattle, found no link with eating disorders.